eworx-org/drupal-js/README.md

 ### JS terminology

 In order to start with JS you sould be familiar with the basic terms below.
-Notice that some of them may refer to a specific JS framework.
+Note that some of them may refer to a specific JS framework.

 - CORS
 - Cache